 Though the Baltics comprises three countries, organising the perfect itinerary can take a little bit of planning.
 Many visiting this incredible region will only plan to visit the capital cities of Tallinn, Riga and Vilnius, which would be a huge mistake.
 Whilst these 3 capitals are lovely, vibrant and diverse, a visitor should miss the smaller cities and country towns.
 There is so much more to see and experience in the Baltics that you really should make some time to plan your best route.

-But not to be outdone, Tallinn, the most northerly capital of them all, also boasts Germanic and Scandinavian influences, as well as an onion-domed Russian orthodox cathedral that will take your breath away and a beautifully compact medieval old town built on a hill from which you could look out at the Baltic Sea and to Finland beyond.
-One of Europe's most enchanting cities, Tallinn offers a wonderful mix of medieval and modern ensuring that you'll find plenty of distractions to fill your itinerary especially in the World Heritage-listed Old Town.
+Tallinn, Estonia is the most northerly capital of them all, boasting both Germanic and Scandinavian influences, as well as an onion-domed Russian Orthodox Cathedral that will take your breath away, and a beautifully compact Medieval Old Town built on a hill from which you could look out over the Baltic Sea and to Finland beyond.
+One of Europe's most enchanting cities, Tallinn offers a wonderful mix of medieval and modern, ensuring that you'll find plenty of distractions to fill your itinerary especially in the World Heritage Listed Old Town.